thruthesky/fireflutter/easy-extension/README.md

 - You can open `http://127.0.0.1:4000/` to see everything works fine especially with the configuration of `*.env` based on the `extension.yaml` settings.

+- Check points
+  - See if all the functions are loaded in `functions: Loaded functions definitions from source:...`.
+  - See the extension options in the `Extension` tab.
+See all the settings in `easy-extention.env` has applied.
+  - Manually create a user account on the `Authentication` tap in Local Emulator UI.
+    - Then, based on the option, the firestore `/users` document would be created.
+  - Manually create a user document under `/users` in Firestore
+    - Then, based on the user sync option, there will be a document to be created or updated under `/user_search_data` firestore and `/users` in RTDB.

 ## Testing on real Firebase